Glona Labadlabad: Political career

 Labadlabad made her first run in 2013 for municipal mayor of Katipunan, but was defeated.
 She then made her run and won in 2016 as representative of the province's second district, succeeding her husband, then-Congressman Rosendo Labadlabad.
 She was re-elected as representative in the elections of 2019 and in 2022 by a landslide vote.

+In the 2025 elections, Labadlabad won the mayoralty race in Sindangan by a landslide vote.
+She succeeded her husband and then-mayor Rosendo Labadlabad in the position.

 House of Representatives

-In the 18th Congress, she is currently the chairperson of the House Committee on Ecology, and sits as member of the House Committees on Foreign Affairs, and Appropriations.
+In the 18th Congress, she chaired the House Committee on Ecology, and sits as member of the House Committees on Foreign Affairs, and Appropriations.

+In November 2023, Labadlabad left PDP-Laban to join the Lakas–CMD party.

+On February 5, 2025, Labadlabad was among the 95 Lakas–CMD members who voted to impeach vice president Sara Duterte.

 Controversies

 In 2019, Glona and Rosendo Labadlabad were charged with obstruction of justice for harboring a self-confessed killer from the neighboring town of Siayan, Zamboanga del Norte.